MPC-SoK/frameworks/mp-spdz/README.md

 ## Architecture

-While MP-SPDZ implements a number of schemes, we focus on computation modulo a 128-bit prime here.
+While MP-SPDZ implements a number of schemes.
+We focus on computation using an integer length of 64.
+Computations are performed modulo a large enough prime here, which is output by the compiler.
 See the the MP-SPDZ [readme](https://github.com/data61/MP-SPDZ) for details on other domains such as computation modulo 2^k and binary circuits.

 ## Running examples